 Pulse nightclub massacre is Florida's top story of 2016

-There are 1 comment on the NBC2 News story from 16 hrs ago, titled Pulse nightclub massacre is Florida's top story of 2016.
+There are 2 comments on the NBC2 News story from 19 hrs ago, titled Pulse nightclub massacre is Florida's top story of 2016.
 In it, NBC2 News reports that:

 There was a collective gasp among the elected officials, first responders and reporters gathered around Orlando Mayor Buddy Dyer when he announced that 49 patrons and a gunman were dead from an assault at an Orlando gay nightclub on "Latin Night" in the worst mass shooting in modern U.S. history.
 The massacre at Pulse nightclub in June was voted Florida's biggest story of 2016 in an Associated Press poll of the state's newspaper editors.